 CHI is the leading multistakeholder policy and legal advocacy effort dedicated to improving health outcomes while reducing costs.
 Our work is driven by the consensus of stakeholders from across the connected health ecosystem.
 CHI aims to realize an environment in which Americans can see improvements in their health through policies that allow for connected health technologies to advance health outcomes and reduce costs.
 CHI members develop and use connected health technologies across a wide range of use cases.
-We actively advocate before Congress, numerous U.S. federal agencies, and state legislatures and agencies, where we seek to promote responsible pro-digital health policies and laws in areas including reimbursement/payment, privacy/security, effectiveness/quality assurance, regulation of digital health, health data interoperability, and the rising role of artificial intelligence (AI) in care delivery.
-For more information on CHI, please visit https://connectedhi.com/.
+We actively advocate before Congress, numerous U.S. federal agencies, and state legislatures and agencies, where we seek to promote responsible pro-digital health policies and laws in areas including reimbursement/payment, privacy/security, effectiveness/quality assurance, U.S. Food and Drug Administration (FDA) regulation of digital health, health data interoperability, and the rising role of artificial intelligence (AI) in care delivery.
+For more information, see www.connectedhi.com.